Speed breeding technologies for UK broadleaved trees

 However, trees can take many years to flower for the first time (their ‘juvenile’ stage), meaning that breeding is still a slow process.
 One way to get around this is to make trees flower earlier, using a technique called ‘speed breeding’ which has already been successful in annual crops such as cereals, and does not change the trees genetically.

 Scientists at Niab have been able to make apple trees flower years earlier by growing them under conditions with longer daylight hours, high carbon dioxide, and short artificial winters.
-This project will now test whether the same method can work for silver birch (Betula pendula), oak (Quercus Robur), and ash (Fraxinus excelsior), with a focus on the latter due to the threats faced both from ash dieback (Hymenoscyphus fraxineus) and emerald ash borer (Agrilus planipennis).
+This project will now test whether the same method can work for silver birch (Betula pendula), oak (Quercus robur), and ash (Fraxinus excelsior), with a focus on the latter due to the threats faced both from ash dieback (Hymenoscyphus fraxineus) and emerald ash borer (Agrilus planipennis).

 Research aims and objectives